rahgadda/React/03-Modules/material/01-layout.md

     <Button />
   </Box>
   ```
-- Clone property is used to apply styles of Box to its child component.
+- The `clone` property is used to apply styles of Box to its child component.
 This will avoid creating any `<div>` tag.
 Clone and component should not be used together.
   ```jsx
   <Box clone style={{color:red}}>
     <Button />